roblaing/erlang-webapp-howto/unit6/README.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage">Window.localStorage</a>.

 Web Storage differs from cookies in that the key/value pairs are not sent to the server with each request, which helps with <em>information hiding</em> in various senses of the word.
+I no longer have to blank the password, salt and verify keys because they don't get sent unless I specifically say so.

 I still need to send the hash created by the browser from the user's login name and password to verify with its "rehash" on the server, but there's no longer any need to store it.
 Instead, the server can respond with a disposable session ID which it